-The #1 Best Food to Reduce Visceral Fat, According to Science
+The #1 Best Food to Reduce Belly Fat

-"Visceral fat is a type of body fat stored within your abdominal cavity that wraps around your internal organs; your liver, stomach and intestines," says Roxana Ehsani, MS, RD, CSSD, LDN, Registered Dietitian Nutritionist, and Spokesperson for the Academy of Nutrition and Dietetics.
-"It is not the same as the stomach fat you may see."
+"Visceral fat is a type of body fat stored within your abdominal cavity that wraps around your internal organs; your liver, stomach, and intestines," says Roxana Ehsani, MS, RD, CSSD, LDN, registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics.
+"It's not the same as the stomach fat that you may see."

-"Visceral fat can negatively impact your overall health by raising your blood pressure; increases your risk for developing certain conditions such as heart disease, stroke, diabetes, insulin resistance, certain cancers," says Ehsani.
+Although visceral fat isn't visible from the outside, it can impact your health by raising your blood pressure and increasing your risk for developing certain conditions, such as heart disease, stroke, diabetes, insulin resistance, and even some cancers, says Ehsani.

 Why Greek yogurt can help reduce visceral fat.

 "Research has suggested that foods rich in protein, calcium, and vitamin D may be linked to less visceral fat," says Ehsani.
-"Therefore plain, non-fat or low-fat Greek yogurt is #1 food that people should be adding to their diet if they are looking to reduce visceral fat."
+"Therefore, plain, non-fat or low-fat Greek yogurt is the number one food that people should be adding to their diet if they are looking to reduce visceral fat."

 One of the biggest benefits is its protein punch.

-Protein also takes longer to digest and metabolism, thus helping you feel more full for longer.
-Research also finds that high protein intake is linked to a lower BMI, smaller waist circumference and better HDL (good) cholesterol levels.
-Plus, yogurt also contains live and active cultures known as probiotics which helps support a healthy gut microbiome.
+Protein takes a long time to digest and metabolize, thus helping you feel more full for longer.
+Research also finds that high protein intake is linked to a lower BMI, smaller waist circumference, and better HDL (good) cholesterol levels.
+Plus, yogurt contains live and active cultures known as probiotics which help support a healthy gut microbiome.

 Choosing plain Greek yogurt is key since it won't be loaded with sugar.

-"The flavored varieties tend to pack added sugar, which will not help reduce visceral fat.
-People who eat more added sugar tend to have more visceral fat," says Ehsani.
+"The flavored varieties tend to pack added sugar, which will not help reduce visceral fat," says Ehsani.
+In fact, it may do the opposite.
+People who eat more added sugar tend to have more visceral fat, research suggests.

-Ehsani also suggests choosing non-fat or low-fat yogurt, as full-fat varieties contain saturated fat, and overeating saturated fat has been linked to promoting visceral fat; however, reducing your overall saturated fat intake (that includes foods like processed meats, cheese, and baked goods) is more important than making one choice to eat fat-free yogurt.
+Ehsani says to choose non-fat or low-fat yogurt, as full-fat varieties contain saturated fat, and overeating saturated fat has been linked to promoting visceral fat; however, reducing your overall saturated fat intake (that includes foods like processed meats, cheese, and baked goods) is more important than making one choice to eat fat-free yogurt.

 Tips to reduce visceral fat.

-Besides adding some plain non-fat or low-fat Greek yogurt to your diet, other ways to prevent visceral fat according to Ehsani include:
+Besides adding some plain non-fat or low-fat Greek yogurt to your diet, other ways to reduce and/or prevent visceral fat, according to Ehsani, include:

-- Eat enough protein at each meal, and snack to keep you feeling satisfied.
+- Eat protein at each meal and snack to keep you feeling satisfied.

 - Eat enough dietary fiber each day to keep you full for longer and support a healthy GI tract.